-Human subjects research must be designed and implemented to
+Human research must be designed and implemented to:

 - minimize harms to participants and

-- maximize possible benefits whether for subjects or for science or society.
+- maximize possible benefits whether for participants or for science or society.

-This principle requires that research be justified on the basis of a favorable risk/benefit assessment.
+This principle requires that research be justified based on a favorable risk/benefit assessment.

 - consider the probability and magnitude of psychological, physical, legal, social, and economic harms;